What to know before downgrading from macOS Monterey Beta

 - Turn off your Mac.
 Now, switch it on and press the power button until you see the startup screen.

-- When prompted, select a user, click on Next, and enter its administrator password.
+- When prompted, select a user, click Next, and enter its administrator password.

 For Intel-based Macs

-- Click the Apple logo in the upper right and select Restart.
+- Click the Apple logo in the top right and select Restart.

 - Press and hold Command + R until you see the Utilities menu after hearing the startup chime.